kyounghyoun/canu/README.md

 # Canu / minialign

 Note: This is a fork of [Canu](https://github.com/marbl/canu) assembler.
 See the original repository for information of the Canu pipeline.
-The original README.md is also reserved in README.canu.md.
+The original README.md is also preserved in README.canu.md.

 ## Overview